appwrite/hacktoberfest/README.md

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## 🎁Swags
+Along with contributing, you can also win cool swags from AppWrite.
+Isn't it amazing !
+- 1 contribution -> Original Appwrite sticker pack.
+- 2 contributions -> Original Appwrite sticker pack & Limited edition Hacktoberfest sticker pack.
+- 3 contributions -> Original Appwrite sticker pack & Limited edition Hacktoberfest sticker pack & Socks.
+- 4 or more contributions -> Limited edition Appwrite Hacktoberfest T-shirt & Sticker pack & Socks.

+**What are you waiting for ?** put your Hacking caps, and start Hacking !! 🧑‍💻🧑‍💻

 ## 🤕 Support
 At any point, if you are stuck, feel free to hop on our [Discord server](https://appwrite.io/discord) to ask questions or seek mentorship!
 Happy Coding!